Trickst3rz/OpenGL-Voxel-Engine/README.md

 * [Visual Studio](https://visualstudio.microsoft.com/vs/) - The Intergrated Developer Enviroment(IDE) Used for this Project
 * [glfw 3.3](https://www.glfw.org/) - The Library used for this Project
+* [glm 0.9.9](https://glm.g-truc.net/0.9.9/index.html) - The maths library that is based on OpenGL
+* [ImGui](https://github.com/ocornut/imgui) - Graphics interface for OpenGL

 ## Author